trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

   }
 ```

-We then know that a View can only produce a program with read-only operations - it simply has no access to any `WriteOps`.
-But if we want to use a `View` from within an `Edit` we can - the edit's `readOps` will be implicitly available.
+We then know that a `View` can only produce a program with read-only operations - it simply has no access to any `WriteOps`.
+But if we want to use a `View` from within an `Edit`, we can; the `Edit`'s `readOps` will be implicitly available.

 Since we are using implicit parameters we don't need to keep track of the ops instances, but the compiler will warn us if we try to do something requiring operations we don't have access to in a program.
+For example if we call an `Edit` from a `View`, that will produce an error.

-By grouping the operations in traits we have a lot of flexibility in building a tree of capabilities, for example by extending traits to add extra operations or to combine multiple traits into one.
+By grouping the operations in traits we have a lot of flexibility in building a tree of capabilities, for example by extending traits to add extra operations or to group multiple traits into one.

 ### Do we always need Monad?

 In all the examples above, we've used `[F[_]: Monad]` in our `Edit` and `View` traits - i.e. we have stated that `F` must be a monad (have a `Monad` typeclass available).
 However this isn't required - if there is another typeclass that provides what you need for a program (for example `Applicative`) then this can be used instead.

-Again, since these are typeclasses and so are passed implicitly, you don't need to keep track of which one you are working with when using a program - the compiler will tell you if you try to use a `Monad` when you only have an `Applicative`.
-On the other hand it's no problem to call an `Applicative` program from a `Monad` one, since all monads are applicative.
+Again, since these are typeclasses and so are passed implicitly, you don't need to keep track of which one you are working with when using a program; the compiler will tell you if you try to use a `Monad` when you only have an `Applicative`.
+On the other hand it's no problem to call an `Applicative` program from a `Monad` program, since all monads are applicative.
 So we've actually picked up another bonus capability - precisely describing not just which operations a program uses, but how it can combine them.

-Another bonus relative to Free is that our programs (e.g. `Edit` and `View`) are essentially just functions, rather than an additional layer of representation like Free.
+Another bonus relative to `Free` is that our programs (e.g. `Edit` and `View`) are essentially just functions, rather than an additional layer of representation like `Free`.
 When we `apply` them, they just build the actual monad we need directly.
-This does lead to one disadvantage - these functions are "opaque" - we can only tell what they do by calling them.
-On the plus side, we can for example use a target monad that _can_ be inspected and manipulated, perhaps even Free :) This loses the efficiency advantage, but keeps the others.
+One disadvantage is that these functions are "opaque", we can only tell what they do by calling them.
+To work around this we can use a target monad that _can_ be inspected and manipulated, perhaps even `Free` :) This loses the efficiency advantage of tagless final, but keeps the other advantages, and is only necessary if we need to inspect the program rather than simply running it.

 ### Summary

 In summary we can look at the construction of tagless final as being based on:

-1. Asking programs to provide themselves "as" arbitrary monads, thus allowing us to choose the target monad while preventing the program from using any knowledge of the target monad, and
+1. Asking programs to provide themselves "as" arbitrary monads, thus allowing us to choose the target monad while preventing the program from using any knowledge of that target monad, and
-2. Implicitly providing programs with some monad instances to start from, which they can then combine arbitrarily.
+2. Implicitly providing programs with some monad instances to start from, which they can combine however is needed.